-Save interesting pages while you browse the DKSH website via the button on the bottom of the page.
+Save interesting pages while you browse the DKSH website via the basket icon on the bottom of the page.
 You will find the pages you saved in this area again.

 Please note: This information is saved in a cookie.
 In case your browser deletes cookies after a session, the information will be lost.